Skip to content

 -- Cascade tracks both changes for client cache updates

-CREATE OR REPLACE FUNCTION graphql.create_post(input jsonb)
+CREATE OR REPLACE FUNCTION fn_create_post(

-RETURNS mutation_response AS $$
+) RETURNS mutation_response LANGUAGE plpgsql AS $$

 DECLARE

-v_post_data jsonb;
+v_post_data JSONB;

 BEGIN